A young girl looks at a glowing globe in a darkened room

 1. Limit the amount of news you consume

 When a conflict or war breaks out, many of us want to learn more by scrolling through social media and reading endless articles.
-But a constant stream of upsetting images and headlines can make it feel like the crisis is all around us, leaving us feeling helpless and scared.
+But a constant stream of upsetting images and headlines can increase fear of war and make the situation feel closer than it actually is.

 While it is good to stay informed, try to be mindful of how you’re consuming news.
 Identify key times during the day to check in on what is happening rather than constantly being online.
 As much as you are able, make some time to do things that help you relax and recuperate.
 Try not to check in on news/social media before going to sleep and try to take a full hour off before going to bed.